robillardstudio/Paperwork/markov/README.md

 # P5 Markov Chain exemples

+Markov chains are statistical (stochastic) models dealing with states following each others according to probability distribution.

 ## Exemple 1 : One dimensional chain

-This exemple uses a serie fucntion transitionning between three states, without probability distribution.
+This exemple uses a serie function transitionning between three states, without probability distribution.
 It falls back into the structure of a serie repetition such as 1, 2, 3 ; 1, 2, 3 : ...

 [run in the borwser](http://mobitool.free.fr/edu/ma-ex1.html)